gameszaum/gamesCore/README.md

 # gamesCore

-A minecraft plugin core for personal and public projects, to use this library in your project, please leave the credits.
+A minecraft plugin core for personal and public projects, to use this library in your project, please keep the credits.

 ## Bugs